DHS.gov Website Redesign and Content Migration

 CHALLENGE:

-dhs-dot-gov-beforeIn 2011, Secretary Napolitano’s Efficiency Review Initiative set the table for change in its web operations at the entire agency and DHS.gov in particular.
-The Efficiency Review office issued an Action Directive on Web Systems Modernization, with a series of required tasks starting with an agency-wide data call.
+In 2011, Secretary Napolitano’s Efficiency Review Initiative laid the groundwork for change in the agency’s web operations, including the DHS.gov website.
+The Efficiency Review office issued an Action Directive on Web Systems Modernization, which included a series of required tasks, starting with an agency-wide data call.

 The data call required owners of all public-facing websites across DHS to answer a series of questions about their sites.
 User experience, agency priorities, tools, metrics, and web workforce were all open for review.